bitcoin-ring/boltring-docs/docs/quickstart.md

 ## Step 6 - BoltRing Setup

 Go back to you mobile phone and start the Bolt Card Creator APP you installed earlier.
-Place your BoltRing on table so it is ready to be scanned.
+Place your BoltRing on table, so it is ready to be scanned.

 !!! warning
     Make sure you go through these last steps in one go, because the QR code from the last step will